jurjenbloo/dbleu/content/post/why-dbleu-exists.md

 ---

-If your programme is stalled, if truth is optional, if meetings have replaced movement—let’s talk.
+If your programme is stalled, if truth is optional, if meetings have replaced movement, let’s talk.

 {{< button label="Work with D’Bleu" href="/schedule" variant="primary" >}}